ralphbecket/Web/Od/README.md

    then compared against the entire DOM; and
 2. people want to include "components" in their vDOM, namely reusable abstractions (e.g., for auto-complete inputs, grids, etc.).
 These things have always felt a little clunky to me in execution.
+They are often the place where the vDOM abstraction of choice starts to leak.

-My approach kills both these birds with one stone: observables.
+My approach kills these two birds with one stone: observables.
 The idea behind observables is that one can attach functions to them (subscriptions) to be executed whenever the value of the observable changes.